chandankolaparthi/Shopping-Assist/README.md

 It can also apply the best coupon if there are any available.
 It basically ensures you get the best price everytime.
 #AndroidDevChallenge

+This is the link to my android games: https://play.google.com/store/apps/developer?id=Pixel.Games